Configuration

 In your <ai12z-bot> configuration:

-Best Practice: Use Both Together
+Best Practice: Use the combination

 Together, they provide strong protection against common “spam the chatbot” abuse patterns.